Bisphosphonates can be taken by both men and women to treat osteoporosis.

 How They Work (Method of Action)

 Bones are made of living tissue and constantly change.
 Healthy bones have specialized bone cells that break down and replace bone tissue.
 The specialized bone cells are osteoclasts, which break down old bone, and osteoblasts, which build new bone.
-The job of bisphosphonates are to slow down osteoclasts, allowing less bone loss and osteoclasts to work more effectively.
+The job of bisphosphonates is to slow down osteoclasts, allowing less bone loss and osteoclasts to work more effectively.

 What Worked for You?